slipguru/adenine/README.md

 ADENINE (A Data ExploratioN pIpeliNE)
 =====================================

-**Adenine** is a machine learning and data mining Python pipeline that helps you to answer this tedious question: are my data relevant with the problem I'm dealing with?
+**ADENINE** is a machine learning and data mining Python pipeline that helps you to answer this tedious question: are my data relevant with the problem I'm dealing with?

 The main structure of adenine can be summarized in the following 4 steps.